keitaromae/CSunit3/week 28/week28.md

 ### ③　Syllabus Questions:
-**Q1** In order to dsign an app for mobile devices, it is crucial to think about the letter size. there are some people who has visus senilis or some other eye problems.
+**Q1** In order to dsign an app for mobile devices, it is crucial to think about the letter and font sizes. there are some people who has visus senilis or some other visual problems.

 **Q2**
 A, B,	A and B,	C,	AB nor C

 0	0	0	0	1

 0	1	0	0	1

 1	0	0	1	0

 1	1	1	1	0

 **Q3**